Opening a Hair Salon: Your Step-by-Step Guide

 There are quite a number of factors that go into opening up your own hair salon and it can vary greatly.
 Some of the biggest costs come from things like:

-Location: The location of your salon can have a huge impact on your startup costs.
-Rent prices can vary greatly depending on the city or neighborhood you decide to set up shop.
+The location of your salon can have a huge impact on your startup costs.
+Rent prices can vary greatly depending on the city or neighborhood in which you decide to set up a shop.

-Type of salon: Will your salon be more high-end luxury or a basic salon with minimal needs?
-Depending on the type will factor into the type of equipment you’re going to need in the long run.
+Will your salon be more high-end luxury or a basic salon with minimal needs?
+Depending on the type, it will factor into the type of equipment you’re going to need in the long run.

 Okay, great, but what does that mean really?
 How much money are we actually talking about when it comes to opening your own salon?
 Let’s break down some general start-up costs: